Mood disorders are common forms of mental health issues experienced by people worldwide

 A condition of Prolonged periods of sadness that last longer than at least two weeks.
 You have less interest in usual activities that you used to enjoy.
 It can also affect how you sleep, eat, work, or think.
 Treatment includes taking antidepressants, cognitive behavior therapy, interpersonal therapy, problem solving therapy, and electroconvulsive therapy.

 If you or a friend or family member and let you know more about Castle Craig’s residential rehab programme.
 Please call our 24-Hour Helpline: 01721 728118.

 When a person has moments of depression and switches with moments of mania or an elevated mood.
-Someone can show unusually intense emotions, behaviors, or changes in activities and sleep patterns.
+Someone can show unusually intense emotions, behaviours, or changes in activities and sleep patterns.
 They can feel sad, empty, and hopeless while also feeling energized at the same time.
-Treatment includes mood stabilizers, family focused therapy, and psychoeducation.
+Treatment includes mood stabilizers, family-focused therapy, and psychoeducation.

 A low grade depression that lasts for at least two years.
 They feel unhappy and down but it does not affect their everyday lives.
 If you experience major depression as well, that is called double depression.
 Treatment includes antidepressants and talk therapy.

 A psychological state often caused by chronic illnesses, grief, stress, relationship problems, or other environmental factors.
 It is feeling generalized unhappiness, dissatisfaction, restlessness, or frustration.
 Gender dysphoria is feeling distressed when your gender identity does not match the gender assigned at birth.

 A mental health condition that mixes the symptoms of schizophrenia with symptoms of mood disorders.
 That includes having hallucinations, delusions, mania, and depression.
 Treatment includes antipsychotics, psychotherapy, skills training for work and socially, and possible hospitalization if you are experiencing psychotic episodes.